TkDevk/TkDevk.github.io/Front-end-Challenges/todo-app-main/README.md

 It's better to design first the father-children logic before start coding, i had several issues trying to pass functions through props, also you can level up your states through props so is pretty interesting how you can just pass everything

-GitHub pages is a tricky way to deploy your project, i had an issue related with the source of the Js and Css archive, the solution it's just add a . before the source path and that it's all.
+GitHub pages is a tricky way to deploy your project, i had an issue related with the source of the Js and Css archive, the solution it's just adding a ``.`` before the source path and that it's all.
 ```html
 <script type="module" crossorigin src="./assets/index-VrgCtCbo.js"></script>
     <link rel="stylesheet" crossorigin href="./assets/index-hFi5bspx.css"></h1>